 You can target one person or multiple people—such as US Senators—with the same message.
 You can also target multiple groups of people with different messages, such as one message to US Senate Democrats and another to US Senate Republicans.
 Compose the message for each delivery channel you wish to use: Click to Call, Email, or Twitter.

 A. Fax Fallback

 To ensure the highest possible delivery rate for your automatic form submissions, Engage can submit the supporter's contact details and message content via fax or store the message, so that it can be exported and delivered manually.
 The fallback to fax or stored only messages will be transparent to the supporter.

-Click the Enable Fax Fallback checkbox at the top of the screen to activate fax fallback for that entire Targeted Action, not just a particular Target Set.
+Click the Enable Fax Fallback checkbox at the top of the screen to activate fax as a "last resort" for that entire Targeted Action, not just a particular Target Set.

 You can control your monthly budget for fax delivery right in Salsa Engage.
 The Fax Fallback Budget Cap is the maximum number of dollars you are willing to pay for fax delivery services for that particular action.
 Once the cap is exceeded, your submissions will be recorded and stored for export.
 If you have met or exceeded your Budget Cap for that action, you can come back here to increase the Budget Cap and enable Fax Fallback again.